M1-Elmasry/organization-management-system/README.md

 ## Routes

 > [!IMPORTANT]
-> if you using `curl` make sure you add `content-type: application/json` in request headers when sending payloads
+> if you're using `curl` make sure you add `content-type: application/json` in request headers when sending payloads

 ### 1. Signup Endpoint
 - **Request Schema**: `POST /signup`